 The cultural and historical interpretation of the sources is a basic project aim in addition to the further development of technical methods as part of the exploitation and preparation of archaeological sources.
 To this effect the accordingly prepared data made accessible through the database offers countless options.
 The conditions for the creation of a specific Noric-Pannonian female costume, its relation to the male costume or even to other costumes in the Roman Empire, regional differences as manifest through so-called costume groups and/or workshop circles, the mobility of the wearers of this costume, and finally the conditions leading to its demise and disappearance will be investigated.

-The data collection and input as well as the cultural and historical interpretation is mainly being conducted by Ch.
-Hinker.
+The data collection and input as well as the cultural and historical interpretation is mainly being conducted by Christoph Hinker.